Main Office: Peck Hall 302

 Department Chair: Dr. Maria K. Bachman

 Fax: (615) 898-5098

 We are very proud of our upper division English program.
 We offer five undergraduate major programs, all leading to a Bachelor of Arts degree: The traditional English major, the English major with concentrations in Writing, Cultural Studies, Literary Studies, or the English major with a concentration in Secondary Education Teaching Licensure.

-Students wishing for more information than what is included below, or wanting to visit the department before enrolling should contact the Upper-Division Office 898-2576 for an appointment.
+Students wishing for more information or wanting to visit the department before enrolling should contact the Upper-Division Office, (615) 898-2576.

 Majoring in English

 All of our students take four core courses (12 hours).
 English 3000 is typically taken in the second semester of the sophomore year, after the student has completed the lower division English requirements.
 It is an “Introduction to Literary Studies” which introduces students to literary theory, research and the language of the field while focusing on works from different genres.
 It is a pre-requisite to the other three core courses, but not for any other classes in the program.
 The other three core courses, English 3010, 3020 and 3030 build on English 3000 as they survey the literature and cultural backgrounds of British and American literature.
 Beyond the four core courses, our program is divided into seven specific areas.
 British Literature before 1700, British Literature after 1700, American Literature, International Literature and Backgrounds, Writing, Grammar and Language, Cultural Studies and Popular Literature.